-The fair value for impaired loans and other real estate owned is measured based on the value of the collateral securing those loans/real estate and is determined using several methods.
+The fair value for impaired loans and other real estate owned is measured based on the value of the collateral securing those loans or real estate and is determined using several methods.
 The fair value of real estate is generally determined based on appraisals by qualified licensed appraisers.
 The appraisers typically determine the value of the real estate by utilizing an income or market valuation approach.
 If an appraisal is not available, the fair value may be determined by using a cash flow analysis.
-Fair value on other collateral such as business assets is typically calculated by using financial information such as financial statements and aging reports provided by the borrower and is discounted as considered appropriate.
+Fair value on other collateral such as business assets is typically ascertained by assessing, either singularly or some combination of, asset appraisals, accounts receivable aging reports, inventory listings and or customer financial statements.
+Both appraised values and values based on borrower's financial information are discounted as considered appropriate based on age and quality of the information and current market conditions.